ncatlab/nlab-content/pages/7/3/3/7/27337/content.md

 Unlike the other presentation of dependent type theory in terms of universes, in this presentation of dependent type theory with a type judgment and type variables, it *is consistent* to assume both the [[univalence axiom]] and an [[axiom of set truncation]] like [[UIP]] or [[axiom K]], since here there is no universe, provided one doesn't have any higher types, such as the [[circle type]].

-#### Large recursion principles
+#### Large elimination principles

-In the usual dependent type theory without type variables, there are strict and weak versions of large recursion principles: the strict large recursion principles use [[judgmental equality]] between types for the computation and uniqueness rules, while the weak large recursion principles use [[equivalences of types]] for the computation and uniqueness rules.
-For example, the strict large recursion principle for the [[type of booleans]] $\mathbb{2}$ says that given types $A$ and $B$, one can construct a type family $x:\mathbb{2} \vdash \mathrm{lrec}_\mathbb{2}^{A, B}(x)$ such that
+In the usual dependent type theory without type variables, there are strict and weak versions of large elimination principles: the strict large elimination principles use [[judgmental equality]] between types for the computation and uniqueness rules, while the weak large elimination principles use [[equivalences of types]] for the computation and uniqueness rules.
+For example, the strict large elimination principle for the [[type of booleans]] $\mathbb{2}$ says that given types $A$ and $B$, one can construct a type family $x:\mathbb{2} \vdash \mathrm{lrec}_\mathbb{2}^{A, B}(x)$ such that
 $$\mathrm{lrec}_\mathbb{2}^{A, B}(0) \equiv A \quad \mathrm{and} \quad \mathrm{lrec}_\mathbb{2}^{A, B}(1) \equiv B$$
-and the weak large recursion principle for the type of booleans says that the type family above comes with [[equivalences of types]]
+and the weak large elimination principle for the type of booleans says that the type family above comes with [[equivalences of types]]
 $$\mathrm{l}\beta_\mathbb{2}^{A}:\mathrm{lrec}_\mathbb{2}^{A, B}(0) \simeq A \quad \mathrm{and} \quad \mathrm{l}\beta_\mathbb{2}^{B}:\mathrm{lrec}_\mathbb{2}^{A, B}(1) \simeq B$$
-However, with type variables and [[identity type#IdentityTypesBetweenTypes|identity types between types]], one can also use identifications of types instead of equivalences of types to express weak large recursion of the type of booleans:
+However, with type variables and [[identity type#IdentityTypesBetweenTypes|identity types between types]], one can also use identifications of types instead of equivalences of types to express weak large elimination of the type of booleans:
 $$\mathrm{l}\beta_\mathbb{2}^{A}:\mathrm{lrec}_\mathbb{2}^{A, B}(0) = A \quad \mathrm{and} \quad \mathrm{l}\beta_\mathbb{2}^{B}:\mathrm{lrec}_\mathbb{2}^{A, B}(1) = B$$
-This third notion of weak large recursion in dependent type theory with a single type judgment and type variables parallels the usual notion of weak large recursion in the other formulation of dependent type theory involving a hierarchy of universes, where large recursion simply means the usual recursion principle into one of the predefined universes in the hierarchy.
+This third notion of weak large elimination in dependent type theory with a single type judgment and type variables parallels the third notion of weak large elimination in the other formulation of dependent type theory involving a hierarchy of universes.

-### Large recursion principles of recursive inductive types
+### Large elimination principles of recursive inductive types

-Independently of the consequences of having [[identity type#IdentityTypesBetweenTypes|identity types between types]], having type variables allows for the formulation of certain large recursion principles which are not possible in the dependent type theory with a single type judgment but no type variables.
-These include large recursion for recursive inductive types and recursive higher inductive types such as the [[natural numbers type]], [[W-types]], and [[localizations of a type]].
+Independently of the consequences of having [[identity type#IdentityTypesBetweenTypes|identity types between types]], having type variables allows for the formulation of certain large elimination principles which are not possible in the dependent type theory with a single type judgment but no type variables.
+These include large elimination for recursive inductive types and recursive higher inductive types such as the [[natural numbers type]], [[W-types]], and [[localizations of a type]].

 For example, the usual recursion principle for the [[natural numbers type]] is given by the following: given